pflaeging/gubernat/README.md

 So we created a simple installation procedure for kubernetes 1.27+, cilium as networking layer, the kubernetes-dashboard, helm and the contour ingress configuration.

+**DANGER:** the config based on RHEL9 / AlmaLinux / RockyLinux is battle tested.
+The config for Debian 12 is more in a pre beta state.
+Debian is not very container-friendly, ...

 ## Components

+- Base OS:
-- Base OS: AlmaLinux / RockyLinux / RHEL / CentOS 9 minimal installation
+  - AlmaLinux / RockyLinux / RHEL / CentOS 9 minimal installation
+  - Debian 12
 - cri-o as container runtime
-- kubernetes 1.29.3
+- kubernetes 1.31.2
 - k8s contour-ingress with cert-manager
 - haproxy for API and dashboard
 - helm 3